 With the whole day to reach your next destination, you have some time in the morning to wander the back streets of Laconi and visit the lovely gardens surrounding the Aymerich Castle.
 Leaving this quiet town behind, you take a winding road through lush oak woods, gradually climbing on a car-free road through the Gennargentu range in the very heart of Sardinia.

-On reaching the 1,040m Sa Casa Pass, you will have reached one of the highest points of this trip already.
+OYour ride will take you through the mountain villages of Meana Sardo, Atzara and Belvi.
 The landscape will have now altered and is relatively barren and wild, with the sky filled with birds of prey, circling the thermals in search of their next meal.
 The unspoiled nature of this area makes it a fascinating area for naturalists, walkers and cyclists alike.
 It is an area that most vividly reflects the ancient character of the island.
 Shepherds trails and huts litter the landscape and villages perch over steep-sided valleys.

 - Meals: Breakfast